sparkflows/sparkflows-docs/docs/jupyter-guide/jupyter-lab/configuring-fire-insights.rst

       notebook.serverHost : jupyternotebook server url which include token notebook.serverToken : Token being used

-   .. note::  Make sure to change localhost to your domain name or your IP where Fire is running and it should be accessible.
+   .. note::  Ensure that you replace 'localhost' with your domain name or IP address where Fire is running to ensure accessibility.

 Step 2 : Open Jupyter Notebook
 +++++++++++++++++++++++++++++++

 #.
-Once the above configuration is saved, refresh the web server URL and you will see **Jupyter Notebook**, Open it.
+After saving the above configuration, refresh the web server URL, and you will see **Jupyter Notebook**.
+Open it.

    .. figure:: ../../_assets/operating/jupyter_notebook-access.PNG
       :alt: operating